utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 - ReactJS's primary goal is to create User Interfaces (UI) which enhance the speed of programs.
 It makes use of virtual DOM (JavaScript object), which enhances the app's efficiency.

 ## Important Concepts of Reactjs you should know as a frontend Developer
-> (Every Concept Consists of Real world Scenario usecase of it)

 ### What is DOM ?
 The DOM (Document Object Model) is a programming interface for web documents.
 It represents the structure of HTML (or XML) documents as a tree-like model, where each node represents a part of the document, such as elements, attributes, and text.